- What is Figma to Code?

 Congrats!
 The CopyCat plugin is now successfully installed on your Figma account.

-Getting started with the CopyCat plugin
+How to export in Figma with the CopyCat plugin

 With the installation complete, now you can start converting your Figma designs to React code.

 Step 1: Open your Figma account.